Troyanovsky/plugin-linguaswap/README.md

 ## Getting Started

 1. Install LinguaSwap from the Chrome Web Store.
-2. Open LinguaSwap from your extensions to set up your default and target languages and translation API.
+2. Open LinguaSwap from your extensions to set up your default and target languages.
 3. Start browsing, adding words, and expanding your vocabulary!

 ## License